-The main purpose of the RSD is to measure the reality in order to make decisions based on data.
+The RSD provides data of real-world traffic emissions in order to make decisions based on REAL and ACTUAL data.
 What is not measured, cannot be improved.
 The first step in almost any large-scale program is to analyze the traffic data collected at all different points in the city, which leads to many other potential applications.

 This application is related to large-scale data acquisition to try to answer several critical questions, such as: